matineh24/FAS-SGTD/README.md

 ## Test

+You can use [PRNet](https://github.com/clks-wzz/PRNet-Depth-Generation) to generate the virtual depth maps.

 We provide an example for Protocol 1 of OULU-NPU.
 You can download the models at [BaiduDrive](https://pan.baidu.com/s/1sVdctfWDoUFsrXOjxr6wJw)(pwd: luik) or  [GoogleDrive](https://drive.google.com/drive/folders/1CW1sXkLZRUmoDjg8LpQJ8-93Baz2TB2B?usp=sharing) and put them into `fas_sgtd_multi_frame/model_save/`.
+Also get the data and modify it with PRNet project and put it into `fas_sgtd_multi_frame/data/` and add the name of the files in [FLAGS.py](https://github.com/matineh24/FAS-SGTD/blob/9dfefb133ef20b96f9b3141696824916ccbd09b7/fas_sgtd_multi_frame/FLAGS.py#L11) based on your dev and test files.
+Then you could run test.py.

+If you want to use batch to run, remove [this line](https://github.com/matineh24/FAS-SGTD/blob/9dfefb133ef20b96f9b3141696824916ccbd09b7/fas_sgtd_multi_frame/generate_network.py#L15) and run:

 > cd fas_sgtd_multi_frame && bash test.sh

 ## License